Linear Audio Silent Switcher V3

 - Very small (2.2x1.3in; 56x32mm)

-- New MkII version ships with resistors allowing you to customize the output voltage.
+- New V3 version has pads for resistors to customize the output voltage, see the information at linearaudio.nl/silentswitcher

 - Primary output: Your choice of ±15V, ±12V, ±8V or ±5V at 150ma.
 Jan has posted some notes detailing how ±18V (at 100ma) and ±24V (at 50ma) are also possible if you add your own resistors.